physiii/CollectiveFS/README.md

 # Description
 The cloud is a cluster of servers owned by a single entity.
 Typically, their motive is to collect payments directly or from 3rd parties which creates additional risks.
 CollectiveFS serves to be a public alternative to privately owned cloud storage.

-# Hiding in Plain Sight
+# Hidden in Plain Sight
 File chunks are exchanged with untrusted peers but are encrypted.
 Symetric keys are used since the encryptor/decryptor are the same entity.

 # Similar Projects